kronthto/laravel-oauth2-login/readme.md

 [![Latest Stable Version][ico-githubversion]][link-releases]
 [![Build Status][ico-build]][link-build]

-This is a Laravel5+ package that provides a middleware to protect routes requiring an OAuth2 login.
+This is a Laravel package that provides a middleware to protect routes requiring an OAuth2 login.

 You could describe it as a bridge between Laravel and [league/oauth2-client](https://github.com/thephpleague/oauth2-client).